How Should a Tenant Respond to an Eviction?

-After being served with the Eviction Complaint, the Tenant has five (5) business days to respond.
-If the Tenant decides that they disagree with the amount that the Eviction Complaint alleges is owed by the Tenant, the Tenant should deposit the amount they believe is owed to the Landlord into the Court Registry.
-After the Tenant deposits the money into the Court Registry, the Tenant should file a Motion to Determine Rent with the Court.
+The Tenant has 5 days to respond.
+However, they may disagree with the amount in the Complaint.
+If they do, they should deposit the rent they believe is owed into the Court Registry.
+After it is deposited, the Tenant should file a Motion to Determine Rent.

-If you are a Tenant in Miami-Dade County, Broward County, or Palm Beach County and have been served with an Eviction Complaint, contact the Law Office of Brian P. Kowal, PA today at (954) 990-7552.
-Brian P. Kowal, Esq. is always available to answer any questions you may have regarding your rights as a Tenant.
+If you are a Tenant and need to Respond to an Eviction, contact the Law Office of Brian P. Kowal, PA at (954) 990-7552.
+We will answer any questions you may have regarding your rights.